2Parale/2Performant-Product-Importer/readme.txt

 Tested up to: 3.3.1
 Stable tag: 0.9.9

-Imports products from product feeds in 2Performant affiliate networks, such as 2Parale.ro.
+Imports products from product feeds in 2Performant affiliate networks, such as 2Parale.ro or 2Leva.bg.

 == Description ==